People are paying more of their health care costs these days. It’s no wonder there is a lot of interest in keeping these costs down.

 Plus, when you visit an out-of-network doctor, you handle precertification, if needed.
 This means more time and more paperwork for you.

 Sometimes, you don’t have a choice about where you go for care.
 Like if you go to the emergency room for a heart attack.
-When you need this type of emergency care, we pay the bill as if you got care in network.
-You pay your plan's copay, coinsurance, and deductible at the in-network level.
+When you need this type of emergency care, some of our plans pay the bill as if you got care in network.
+For those plans, you pay cost sharing and deductibles based on your in-network level of benefits.
+You do not have to pay anything else.
+Other plans pay the bill differently.
+Under those plans, you may be responsible for more than your in-network cost sharing.
+The additional amounts could be very large.

 Before you decide where to receive care, look up your estimated costs.
 It’s easy with our cost of care tools.
 If you’re a member, log in to your secure Aetna Navigator® website to use these tools.